rhiannz/AP-Participation/docs/ui-components/buttons.md

 # Entity-Demeaned Fixed Effect Regression

-Since we have panel data, we utilized a fixed effect model to determine which of our features can best explain AP Exam particapation rates.
+Since we are using panel data, we implemented a fixed effect model to determine which of our features can best explain AP Exam particapation rates.
 More specifically, we used an entity-demean ordinary least squares model, which can be explained as follows:

 ![fixed_effect](../../../assets/images/fixed_effect.png)